Loudoun Water Reminds Residents of Wise Water Use

 With drier conditions in the region, Loudoun Water recommends wise watering at home.
 Check your irrigation settings to make sure you are watering smart.
 Overwatering a lawn can result in grass disease, fungus and unnecessarily high-water bills.
 This includes checking your sprinkler settings to avoid over-watering.
 For most lawns, 15 minutes of watering is all it takes to maintain a healthy yard.
-The recommended outdoor watering schedule is:
+If you choose to water your lawn, the recommended outdoor watering schedule is:

 Even Number Home Addresses Odd Number Home Addresses